Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

 - Failing to use effective strategies to achieve goals.

 Employees need to feel like they are getting something in return for their service.
-These are considered motivators.
-They may be different for each staff member.
-They may also change over time.
-A business leadership and motivation training course teaches managers how to recognize these needs, but you don’t have to wait to get started.
+These returns serve as motivators.
+They may be different for each staff member, and they may also change over time.
+A business leadership and motivational training course teaches managers how to recognize these needs, but you don’t have to wait for the course to get started.
 Here are five ways to excel as a leader right now:

-- Lead by example: Good leaders must know that they will be required to sacrifice for the benefit of the organization and the employees.
+Good leaders know they must make sacrifices for the benefit of the organization and its employees.
 By doing so, they also teach their employees that there will be times in which they have to compromise for the benefit of others.

 Motivational speakers can help organizations banish outdated, ineffective leadership styles like authoritarian leadership that doesn’t give people the coaching they need.
 An effective speaker can help male leaders nurture their employees’ growth even if they haven’t yet found mentors who model that quality, for example.
 Likewise, a good speaker will show women how to leverage their natural talents to become strong leaders.

 Remember, true leadership stems from influence, not from intimidation.
 You’ll gain plenty of respect from using these motivational strategies—not from inspiring fear.

 By helping leaders take these steps, a skilled keynote speaker empowers employees to make lasting changes throughout the company.

 Strong communication skills and other good leadership habits will help you garner the respect of all your people—and more importantly, motivate them to reach higher!